 Willow began to giggle.
 She was soon joined by the nervous snickering of TJ and Nate.
 Even I cracked a smile.
-Until the sheriff arrived.
+Then the sheriff arrived.

-It wasn’t too much later that we found ourselves at the sheriff’s office answering questions.
-Julia glowered at us from across the table in the interrogation room.
+It wasn’t too much later that we found ourselves face to face with Deputy Julia.
+She glowered at us from across the table in the interrogation room

 “So you had no idea they were on the property?” asked Julia.